 History tells you on which numbers the ball landed during the previous rounds.
 Some players believe that they can make deductions based on this.
 This is false, as there’s always an equal chance to land the numbers on every round.

-Casinos regularly check their roulettes, and online casinos make sure that the code clearly works in their favor, so it’s highly unlikely that there’s some kind of bias that will help you profit.
+Casinos regularly check their roulette wheels.
+Online casinos make sure that the house edge works in their favor (this is how casinos make their money), so it’s highly unlikely that there’s some kind of bias or calculation that will help you profit.

 The systems we described above, and many others, are there for fun, and they cannot help you improve your chances.
 Roulette is really a game of chance and little if any skill comes into the equation.